arahogc/Kickstarter-Analysis/README.md

 **Challenges and Analysis**

 *Analysis:* The data was distilled into two different tables with accompanying graphs.
 The first table is a pivot table that focused on the success or failure of theater projects based on their launch dates.
 When looking through the data, it could be seen that the most successful month for theater projects was May, where 111 theater projects succeed, followed closely by June.
-The worst month to launch a play was December
+The worst month to launch a play was December.

 The second table is a table that examined the success or failure of plays based on the desired goal amount.
 There are some intesting trends here.
 Predicatably, projects that had small goal amounts, less than $9,999, had around a 70% success rate (averaged of the three success rates of 76%, 75%, and 55%).
 Plays that had goals from $10,000-$14,999 had a 53% **failure** rate.
 At $15,000-$19,999, the plays had a 50/50 chance of either succeeding or failing.
 Goal amounts higher than $20,000 were more likely to fail.
 Surprisingly, plays that had goals between $35,000-$40,000 had a 67% success rate.
 Anything higher, though, was more likely to fail.